Qu Biologics publishes potentially paradigm-shifting results of their first randomized-placebo controlled trial for the treatment of Crohn’s disease

 Latest company news

-GHIT Fund Announces New Investments: A Total of 630 Million Yen in Drugs for Malaria, Tuberculosis, Chagas Disease and Leishmaniasis, Vaccines for Malaria and Chagas Disease, and Diagnostics for Malaria
+GHIT Fund Announces New Investments: A Total of 3.29 Billion Yen in Drugs for Malaria, Tuberculosis, Chagas Disease, Lymphatic Filariasis, and Onchocerciasis, Vaccines for Malaria, and Diagnostics for Leishmaniasis and Mycetoma